stinger0962/LeetCode/balanced_binary_tree.md

 The tree must meet two requirements to be a balaned one.

+I. Each node's left and right subtree must be a balanced tree.

-1. The difference between each node's left and right subtree must NOT be greater than 1
+II.
+The difference between each node's left and right subtree must NOT be greater than 1

-2. Each node's left and right subtree must be a balanced tree.

-###The Algorithm
+###The O(N) Algorithm

 Like other tree related algorithms, we use recursion to solve this problem.

 The algorithm is straightforward.

-We determine if a node's left/right subtree is balanced and calculate the node's height in the same function.
+In the recursion, we do three things.

+1. Recursively call the function on the left/right child, use the boolean output to test **requirement I**.
+2. From the recursive call, get the height of left/right subtree , use them to test **requirement II**.
+3. Before return, **update the height** of the current node.

-Thus the recursive function needs **an additional parameter to record the height (by ref).**
+Thus the recursive function needs an additional parameter to record **the height (by ref)** of the node.

 ### The Code